andrewkrug/andrewkrug.github.io/README.md

 ## Pages

-- **Home**: Hero section with introduction and featured work
+- **Home** (`/`): Landing page featuring a hero section with introduction, overview of services, recent highlights, and call-to-action to connect
-- **Biography**: Detailed background with downloadable professional headshot
+- **Biography** (`/bio/`): Detailed professional background, career highlights, and downloadable high-resolution headshot for media and event organizers
+- **Where's Andrew** (`/wheres-andrew/`): Interactive event tracker showing upcoming conferences and speaking engagements, past events with video recordings, and regular locations.
+Includes map visualization for finding Andrew at events
-- **Speaking**: Speaking engagements, topics, and booking information
+- **Speaking** (`/speaking/`): Speaking topics, previous engagements, testimonials, and booking information for conference organizers
-- **Writing**: Technical articles, publications, and thought leadership content
+- **Writing** (`/writing/`): Collection of technical articles, blog posts, and thought leadership content with featured articles, recent publications, and links to external platforms
-- **Contact**: Contact form and professional service information
+- **Contact** (`/contact/`): Contact form and professional service information for collaboration, speaking requests, and general inquiries

 ## Technology Stack